Ricordy/SL-SmartContracts/README.md

 **Making an investment**

-1. In order to do an investment, the contract must be in “Progress” phase.
+1. In order to make an investment, the contract must be in “Progress” phase.
-2. Any user with the required level will be able to invest in the contract, calling:
+2. Any user with the required level will be able to invest in the contract, by calling:

 ```solidity
 /// @notice Allows a user to invest a certain amount.